laurent-martin/ets-to-homeassistant/README.md

 ## XKNX

-Support is dropped for the moment, until needed.
+Support is dropped for the moment, until needed, but it is close enough to HA.

 ## Special processing